chillexistence/DerbyNet-Photo-Kiosk/README.md

 2. Print check-in passes containing barcodes.
 3. Scouts locate their pass.
 4. A helper scans the barcode while the racer stands on a marked **X on the floor**.
-5. After a successful upload the kiosk displays and announces the racer’s name.
+5. After a successful upload the kiosk displays the uploaded image and racers name and announces the racer’s name.

 Because some younger scouts cannot yet spell or write well, we have an older scout help **write the car name on the check-in tag**, which is entered into DerbyNet later.